Morinville: History

 The former St Jean Baptiste Church in downtown Morinville.

 Morinville was settled by Jean-Baptiste Morin, a priest and missionary of the Missionary Oblates of Mary Immaculate, who brought many French settlers in the late 1800s, followed by several German pioneers.

 The monument located in St. Jean Baptiste Park lists the many names of pioneers and settlers to Morinville.
 Once situated on the street at 100 Avenue and 100 Street, the monument was moved to its present location in 2000, as it was a safety hazard and very difficult to enjoy with all the traffic at the intersection.

 The first post-office opened in 1894.

 The Roman Catholic Church of the St. Jean Baptiste Parish was built in 1907.
 The church, along with its adjacent but now inoperative convent Morinville Convent, was declared a historical site in 1975.
 In 2005, the grounds of the church were landscaped with a clock tower, new grass, trees and shrubs, in celebration of Alberta's 100th anniversary as a province.
 On June 30, 2021, the church was completely destroyed by a suspicious fire, still under investigation.
+Four years later, the church was rebuilt and re-opened on December 18, 2025.

 Morinville has a long history of successful business ventures as one of the first locations in Western Canada to open a Royal Bank of Canada in 1910 and a credit union in 1940.
 A series of successful international business ventures include Champion Pet Foods, which exports around the world.